CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router vrrp preempt

-Configures preempt mode, which lets the router take over as master for a virtual router group if it has a higher priority than the current master.
+Configures the router to take over as master for a virtual router group if it has a higher priority than the current master.

 **Usage**